Protestors Flock Indian Embassy To Mark Right To Self Determination Day - UrduPoint

 Protestors Flock Indian Embassy To Mark Right To Self Determination Day

-Hundreds of thousands protestors gathered outside Indian Embassy here on Tuesday to protest persistent Indian brutalities against innocent people of the Indian Illegally Occupied Jammu and Kashmir (IIOJK) on the occasion of Kashmiris Right to Self-determination day
+Large number of protestors gathered outside Indian Embassy here on Tuesday to protest persistent Indian brutalities against innocent people of the Indian Illegally Occupied Jammu and Kashmir (IIOJK) on the occasion of Kashmiris Right to Self-determination day

-ISLAMABAD, (UrduPoint / Pakistan Point News - 5th Jan, 2021 ) :Hundreds of thousands protestors gathered outside Indian Embassy here on Tuesday to protest persistent Indian brutalities against innocent people of the Indian Illegally Occupied Jammu and Kashmir (IIOJK) on the occasion of Kashmiris Right to Self-determination day.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 5th Jan, 2021 ) :Large number of protestors gathered outside Indian Embassy here on Tuesday to protest persistent Indian brutalities against innocent people of the Indian Illegally Occupied Jammu and Kashmir (IIOJK) on the occasion of Kashmiris Right to Self-determination day.

 The day is marked globally on January 5 every year to remind the United Nations (UN) to fulfill its commitment by granting right to self-determination to the people of IIOJK.